 What is Rotterdam Known For?

-Best Things to do in Rotterdam, Netherlands
+Best Things to Do in Rotterdam, Netherlands

-Whether you’re a history buff, nature lover, art aficionado, or shopaholic, you’ll find plenty to keep you entertained in Rotterdam.
+Whether you’re a history buff, nature lover, art enthusiast, or shopaholic, you’ll find plenty to keep you entertained in Rotterdam.
 So without further ado, here are the best things to do in Rotterdam, Netherlands!